ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/03-heapsort.md

 We can use a heap to implement a very simple sorting algorithm:

-1. Insert all elements from the unsorted array into a *min*-heap.
+1. Insert all elements from the unsorted array into a min-heap.
 2. Remove each element in turn from the heap, putting it in its right place in the original array.

 :::::: latex